Rupali-Gauravaram/Bengaluru_LST_Prediction_API/README.md

 ## 2. Model Training and Saving

-The analysis notebook must be run first to train the model, evaluate performance, and generate the necessary deployment files in the `model/` folder.
+The analysis notebook must be run first to train the model, evaluate performance, and generate the necessary deployment artifacts (joblib files) in the model/ folder.
+For immediate API testing, however, these artifacts are pre-committed to the repository for user convenience.

 1.  **Run the Notebook**
     Open **`Bengaluru LST Prediction API.ipynb`** (or use your exact file name) and execute **all cells.**